Gerald Summers: Life

 Summers was born in Alexandria, Egypt in 1899, the youngest of six children.
 He attended Eltham College located in the south eastern part of London.
 He concentrated on principles of Christianity as well as carpentry.
 One of his classes included instruction in furniture design where he shone as a student.

 In 1915, Summers left school at the age of 16 with no plans.
 An apprenticeship through a family friend who practiced at the Ruston Engineering Firm followed, but his experience was cut short when he joined the army during the World War I. He returned home from the war and married Marjorie Butcher.
-She became his partner and as a gift to her, Summers made her an elegant table.
+She became his partner and as a gift to her, Summers made her an elegant table and wardrobe.
 This table was the introduction to his design career.

 Summers was interested in making simple furniture with his wife as his partner in 1929.
 He embraced the contemporary style and pushed its boundaries.
 He later had the opportunity to hold his own exhibition at the Fortnum & Mason department store in London.
 Also participating in the exhibitions was another famous maker of a plywood armchair, Alvar Aalto.

 With the positive response at the exhibition, Summers began to specialize in malleable and free-form designs.
 He first designed an airplane plywood which sparked the beginning of the most creative and innovative designs.
 He became known for his Bent Plywood Armchair, which showed off his ability of folding, bending and molding wood to achieve high standards of flexibility.
 Summers had the ability to transform a given wood material into a diverse, different and seamless piece of furniture with a glossy surface, combined with the modernistic touch on life.

 During World War II, Summers' firm closed.
 Summers died in 1967, at the age of 68, but the impact left by his work is still evident.
 Summers' furniture is widely appreciated in the current architectural and design world.
 He is still celebrated as an icon of impressive furniture designs and his pieces are prized by museums and collectors alike.